 From the beginning, that person birthed a desire within you.
 Desire is another component (fruit) of another trinity that develops from the meeting of two people. heartbreak can be the fruit of a break in trust.
 Now you must have the courage to be open to love again.
 That will be the resurrection.

-The point to understand here is the trinity is not one static concept.
-It is fluid in that depending on the situation new resolutions are constantly birthed from the tension of two opposites or dualities.
+The point to understand here is the Trinity is not one static concept as we were taught in Christianity.
+It is fluid in that depending on the situation new resolutions are constantly birthed from the tension of two opposites.

 It’s understanding the science that will help you rise above the fears.
 You now have knowledge that can bring wisdom in your journey.
 Not just a superstitious belief that faith in some being, outside of you, will magically heal your pain.
 You have the power and responsibility to do that for yourself.

-The trinity is more than an explanation of the Godhead.
+The Trinity is more than an explanation of the Godhead.
 It’s a universal formula that underlies all existence of the universe.
+Incuding our relationships.